 Begin with any old writing utensil you can find, and any old surface you feel like drawing on.
 Early man used bits of clay and singed wood as utensils and a wall of rock as a surface; you're sure to find something.
 And it doesn't really matter how sophisticated your utensil and surface are, only what you do with them.
-I created the picture of Mickey above using only rough scrap paper and the 16 colors of a kid's crayon box.
+I created the picture of Mickey leading off this article using only rough scrap paper and the 16 colors of a kid's crayon box.
 Use whatever utensil or surface is ready at hand and inexpensive.
 That way you won't get hung up about wasting precious supplies on your not-so-precious early efforts.
-Over the years, I have completed fine drawings in pencil, crayon, chalk, finger-paint, roller-ball pen, felt-tipped marker, charcoal, watercolors, oils, fabric paint, even carefully arranged colored beads — you name it; anything works.
+Over the years, I have completed fine drawings in pencil, crayon, chalk, finger-paint, roller-ball pen, felt-tipped marker, charcoal, watercolors, oils, fabric paint, molded clay, even carefully arranged colored beads — you name it; anything works.
 Experiment with what you have on hand, then try something new when you can.
 You can always move up to better quality artist's materials and supplies as you improve.

 Next, get loose.
 Don't go choking your pen or pencil, crayon or marker, as you might when you write.
 Writing makes use of the fine movement of the fingers and thumb relative to one another (or not-so-fine movement, as the case may be; just check out your last handwritten prescription!).
 But drawing and sketching often require a lover's touch: a loose yet supple, tender grasp of the art-making object.
 Act like you care about your drawing implement, and you expect great things from it.
 That will take some of the tension and anxiety out of your hand and arm (and, by transference, your brain).
 Rather than moving your digits relative to one another, keep them all in a relaxed, comfortable position, and use the easy, gentle movements of your hand and arm to circumscribe arcs and swooshes and circles.
 Pretend you are gently stirring soup, until you develop a fluid hand movement.
 I drew the happy chef above from a series of loopy swirls, as if I had just stirred six adjacent cups of hot cocoa.
 You will find ellipses, circles and fluid waves come much easier and look more realistic if you remain relaxed.